thibautlouis/PSpipe/README.rst

 The package
 ===============
-PSpipe is a package to extract cosmological parameters information from current and future Cosmic Microwave Background experiments.
+PSpipe is a package to extract cosmological parameters information from the T and E modes power spectra of the large aperture telescope of the Simons Observatory.

 Requirements
 ===============
 The pipeline is mainly written in python and depends on four different codes

-* pspy, namaster : power spectrum estimation
+* pspy : python library for power spectrum estimation (https://github.com/thibautlouis/pspy)
-* mflike : mutlifrequency likelihood
+* namaster : C library + python wrapper for power spectrum estimation (https://github.com/LSSTDESC/NaMaster)
-* fgspectra : modelling of
+* mflike : mutlifrequency likelihood built on cobaya (https://github.com/simonsobs/LAT_MFLike)

 Installation